-Grades will not be released/recorded until this is turned in
+Grades will not be released until this is turned in

-CLASS: HUMA2319.
-200 - American Minority Studies - Summer 1 - 2017
+CLASS: HUMA2319 American Minority Studies

-YOUR NAM E:
+YOUR NAME:

-CONTACT F PHONE NUMBER:
+CONTACT PHONE NUMBER:

 WHERE DO YOU LIVE (CITY):

-ACCEPT TH class will b EAD THE SYLLABUS AND COURSE INFORMATION SHEET, AND I IE CLASS AND ALL CLASS & SPC POLICIES." - "I understand how the e run."
-GNATURE:
+" I HAVE READ THE SYLLABUS AND COURSE INFORMATION SHEET, AND I ACCEPT THE CLASS AND ALL SPC POLICIES." - "I understand how the class will be run."

+$^{}\mbox{I}$ also understand that many questions can be answered IN the syllabus and I will check it before asking Instructor Smith

+YOUR SIGNATURE:

 TODAY'S DATE:

 1.

 2.

-3.